morarupasukaru/gamebooks-assistant/README.md

 ## Version available on GitHub

-As the VanillaJS version is not finished (see Project History); the provided version of the application on [GitHub](http://morarupasukaru.github.io/gamebooks-assistant/) is the version of 2016 with AngularJS framework.
+As the VanillaJS version is not finished (see Project History); the provided version of the application on [GitHub](http://morarupasukaru.github.io/gamebooks-assistant/) is the version of 2016 with AngularJS framework (branch abandoned-version/angularjs-bootstrap3).

 ## Installation